Aden-Q/Aden-Q.github.io/source/_posts/go-synchronizing-done-signals-from-multiple-channels.md

 ## Using the or-channel concurrency pattern

-The first approach uses the channel synchronization primitive derived from Communicating Sequential Processes (CSP).
+This approach uses the channel synchronization primitive derived from Communicating Sequential Processes (CSP).
 The *or-channel* is a commonly used concurrency pattern in Go where we want to select data from multiple 'done' channels, and we are interested in the first piece of data that becomes available from any of the channels.
 This pattern is similar to the logical `OR` operation.

 ### When the number of 'done' channels is unknown beforehand